Commercial Rate Summary and Key Accounts

 Large Power: Coincidental Peak: LPS-3 Rate 41

-Applicable to all single phase or multi-phase non-residential members supplied through one meter, whose service requirements necessitate the installation of 100 kVA or larger transformer capacity, on a voluntary and limited basis.
-The rate has a Service Charge of $210 per month and paying the higher of on peak demand or off-peak demand charges.
-On peak charges per kW are approximately 4 ½ times the off-peak charge.
-Our Coincidental Peak hour per month is determined by the wholesale system peak hour and typically, but not restricted, to the following hours: On-Peak Hours: Summer Months (April – October) 3:00 p.m. to 7:00 p.m.
+Applicable to all single phase or multi-phase non-residential members supplied through one meter, whose service requirements necessitate the installation of 100 kVA or larger transformer capacity, on a voluntary basis.
+The rate has a Service Charge of $230 per month and paying smaller peak demand charge and much higher priced, coincidental peak charge.
+On peak coincidental charges per kW are over 3 times the maximum demand charge.
+Our Coincidental Peak hour per month is determined by the wholesale system peak hour and typically, but not restricted, to the following hours: On-Peak Hours: Summer Months (April – October) 3:00 p.m. to 6:00 p.m.
 Winter Months (November – March) 6:00 a.m. to 9:00 a.m.

 Large Power and Industrial Service: LPIS-1: Rate 50

 Applicable to large power, industrial, and institutional consumers (excluding schools and churches) for all electric service of one standard voltage required on consumer’s premises, delivered at one point and metered, and where the contract demand or actual or anticipated demand is greater than 1,000 kW.
 The consumer shall consult the Cooperative on motor starting considerations.
-This rate provides a minimum $13,900 charge for the first 1,000 kW and fixed cost in excess of 1,000 kW.
+This rate provides a minimum $15,290 charge for the first 1,000 kW and per kW charge in excess of 1,000 kW.
 The kWh (energy) charge goes down in prices as more kWh are used per unit of billed kW.

-requiring a substation for service is available, typically using a cost, plus based rate.
+Industrial Service typically requires substation for service and is available for use exceeding 3,000 kW and provides a wholesale cost, plus O&M/taxes/coop margin-based rate.
 Economic Development incentives for this type of service may be available.
-Ask for Key Accounts Representative for more information
+Ask for Key Accounts Representative for more information.

 • Related Articles